rosuae/Hunter-Fusion/README.md

 ## To do:

-- More rooms that should be generated from local resources + Interconnections
+- More rooms that should be generated from files + Interconnections
-- Better shooting system
 - More enemies + Bosses
 - PowerUps + Ammo and Health Drops
+- Player and Enemy SpawnPoints to be placed as tiles

 ## Known Bugs: